jasonjcwu/svelte-cli/docs/guide/creating-a-project.md

 If you chose to manually select features, at the end of the prompts you also have the option to save your selections as a preset so that you can reuse it in the future.
 We will discuss presets and plugins in the next section.

-::: tip ~/.vuerc
+::: tip ~/.svelterc
-Saved presets will be stored in a JSON file named `.vuerc` in your user home directory.
+Saved presets will be stored in a JSON file named `.svelterc` in your user home directory.
 If you wish to modify saved presets / options, you can do so by editing this file.

 During the project creation process, you may also be prompted to select a preferred package manager, or use the [Taobao npm registry mirror](https://npm.taobao.org/) for faster dependency installation.
-Your choices will also be saved in `~/.vuerc`.
+Your choices will also be saved in `~/.svelterc`.
 :::

 The `vue create` command has a number of options and you can explore them all by running: